austin-putz/BLUPF90/README.md

 ```
   $ ls -la
 ```
+You should now be able to download

 **On Windows**

 They are executable already so just type the name of the program without the .exe extension.
 You may also need to go [here](http://nce.ads.uga.edu/wiki/doku.php?id=faq.windows) to download the extra software you need.

+Any help or suggestions are always welcome.
+Please email me if you have questions or comments.